Achille Van Acker: Prime minister

-Initiatives were taken by Van Acker's fourth cabinet to expand social spending on pensions, housing, employment, and education.
-Steps were also taken to reduce the workweek and to reduce the term of compulsory military service from 21 to 18 months.
-A 45-hour workweek was introduced in 1955, and a law was passed in 1956 that doubled holiday leave entitlement from 6 to 12 days.
+An Act of July the 20th 1955 forbade performances of music-hall or circus aerial acrobatics without a protective net, while orders issued on July the 1st and November the 18th 1955 set up (as noted by one study) “general or special training courses which unemployed women may be called on to follow.”
+A 45-hour workweek was also introduced in 1955, and a law was passed in 1956 that doubled holiday leave entitlement from 6 to 12 days.
 Earnings-related pension schemes were introduced for manual workers (1955), seamen (1956), and white-collar workers (1957).
+As noted by one study, "The laws of 21 May 1955 (workers) and 12 July 1957 (clerks) take over the principles of the 1953 law with an extension.
+Every pensioner is entitled to a pension calculated according to the length of his career and at 60 per cent. (single persons) or 75 pc. (family pension) of the gross revalued earned wages."
 Allowances were introduced in 1955 to cover demolition and rehousing while pension contributions were made obligatory in 1956.

 An Act of June 1954 increased the minimum pension and introduced index-lining of for pension benefits, while an Act of July 1957 introduced a wage-related pension formula for white-collar workers.
-Under the 1955 Collard Act, municipalities could admit private schools only “after they had created public-sector ones and only where there a need for them was felt.”
-New schools were also built, and in the 1956 budget, provision was made (for the first time) the purchase by the state of school supplies for “the benefit of pupils in primary and nursery-infant sections attached to state secondary education establishments."
-In addition, a law of March 1958 made public authorities responsible for the cost of transporting (where necessary) abnormal and similarly handicapped children to special schools.
+Under the 1955 Collard Act, municipalities could admit private schools only "after they had created public-sector ones and only where there a need for them was felt."
+New schools were also built, and in the 1956 budget, provision was made (for the first time) the purchase by the state of school supplies for "the benefit of pupils in primary and nursery-infant sections attached to state secondary education establishments."

-Altogether, the various social reforms realised under Van Acker's fourth cabinet led him to be known as the father of Belgian social security.
+An Act of June the 30th 1956 provided that independent workers of both sexes could, under certain conditions, receive an old-age pension at the end of their careers, while an Act of July the 11th 1956 extended the application of a previously Act dated December the 30th 1929 “to compensation for injuries suffered by seamen as a result of industrial accidents.”
+A Royal order of July the 24th 1956 extended family allowances to several categories of employers and non-wage-earning workers.
+A royal order of December the 14th 1956 prohibited (as noted by one study) “the employment of children under sixteen on underground work in mines, surface workings and quarries.”
+An Act of June the 28th 1956, together with a royal order of August the 4th 1956, granted educational allowances (as noted by one study) “to pupils who are the orphans of war victims and are in difficult circumstances.”